Carsomyr6/JarnipToB/README.md

-# Jarnip in ToB: A New Merchant in Saradush
+**Jarnip in ToB: A New Merchant in Saradush**

+# Attention: this mod has been discontinued and merged with Jarnip for BG2.
+For the newest release, see: https://github.com/Carsomyr6/Jarnip

 MOD VERSION: v1.0.0 AUTHOR: Rzabon GAME: BG2, BG2EE, EET